unicode-org/message-format-wg/spec/formatting.md

 For each _option_:

 - Resolve the _identifier_ of the _option_.
-- If the _option_'s _identifier_ already exists in the resolved mapping of _options_,
-   emit a Duplicate Option Name error.
 - If the _option_'s right-hand side successfully resolves to a value, bind the _identifier_ of the _option_ to the resolved value in the mapping.
 - Otherwise, bind the _identifier_ of the _option_ to an unresolved value in the mapping.